 After passing the July 2011 Mississippi Bar Exam, Thomas was admitted to practice in Mississippi and began working for Justice Randy G. Pierce of the Mississippi Supreme Court as a law clerk, gaining experience in a diverse range of Mississippi legal issues.
 While working with Justice Pierce, Thomas returned to his alma mater to serve as an adjunct professor for the Appellate Advocacy Program in 2011 and an adjunct professor for the Legal Writing Program in 2012.

 Thomas passed the July 2012 Alabama Bar Exam and has been admitted to practice there as well.
-Since joining Langston & Lott, Thomas has been active in civil and criminal litigation.
+Since joining Langston & Lott, PLLC Thomas has been active in personal injury and civil litigation.